a145789/aicommits-glm/README.md

 Required

-The OpenAI API key.
-You can retrieve it from [OpenAI API Keys page](https://platform.openai.com/account/api-keys).
+The AI API key.
+You can retrieve it from [AI API Keys page](https://platform.openai.com/account/api-keys).

 #### locale